-- Gain a better understanding of theory's integral role within literary criticism. - Learn how each theory relates to research methodologies and methods. - Learn which research skills we need to gather the relevant evidence.
+- · Gain a better understanding of theory's integral role within literary criticism. - · Learn how each theory relates to research methodologies and methods. - · Learn what research skills are needed to gather the necessary evidence.

 Research Goals

 Researchers work with a goal in mind.
 Common goals include